Timeline Delaware

 (MC, 10/26/01)

-born in Dover, Delaware.
-He led opposition to British laws for many
+was born in Dover, Delaware.
+He led opposition to British laws for

-years while serving in the provincial assembly.
-He was elected to the
+many years while serving in the provincial assembly.
+He was elected

-Delaware militia, and the next year he was elected president of the
+commanded the Delaware militia, and the next year he was elected

-state for a three-year term.
-Rodney on horseback represents Delaware,
+president of the state for a three-year term.
+Rodney on horseback

 (HNQ, 2/24/99)(MC, 10/7/01)